foysalahmed10/Pepper-4D/README.md

   <img src="figures/data_acquisition_pipeline.jpg" width="95%">
 </p>

-Figure 2.
 Workflow of image acquisition and 3D reconstruction for the Pepper-4D dataset. (a) is the step of image acquisition and preprocessing; (b) shows the 3D reconstruction step using the NeRFacto framework; and (c) shows the preparation step of the plant-only point cloud by pot removal and filtering on the result from Point Cloud Exporter.

 - **Neural Radiance Field (NeRF):** https://docs.nerf.studio/